rv-rmcgavin/fe-mentor-tip-calculator/README-template.md

 - Write reset function that I forgot about.
 - Write function to get all my line item data.
 - Update styled components to use the DefaultTheme interface.
+- Style it for Desktop.

+Things Left:
+- Set up the correct active states styling.
+- Tweak some final styles.
+Particularly vertical spacing between elements.
+- Add icons to the inputs
+- Add ability to disable reset button
 ### Built with

 - Mobile-first workflow